 Financial engineering is a hybrid, interdisciplinary course that integrates several major areas and activities in finance, economics, management, mathematics, statistics, quantitative methods, accounting, computer science, business research and decision modeling.
 The application of higher level theoretical, empirical, conceptual, modeling, and experiential tools from these disciplines to problems in derivative securities valuation, portfolio structuring, risk management, scenario simulation, strategic management, dynamic investment strategies, and securities trading are emphasized.
 Legal and regulatory issues in financial engineering will be explored.
-Prerequisite: MBA 752 or Permission of Director/Chair international trade of goods and services involving classical and neoclassical and modern models, traded assets and portfolio diversification, international bank lending, financial linkages and Eurocurrency and other currency derivatives, balance of payments and trade deficits, international monetary economics, and transition economies.
-Students will also gain greater appreciation and awareness of the integrated and increasingly interdependent financial and economically internationalized world.
-Prerequisites: MBA 742 or Permission of the Director/Chair
+Prerequisite: MBA 752 or permission of director or chair